-Here's a map of all the toboggan hills in Toronto
+Here's a map of some of the best toboggan hills in Toronto

 Toboggan hills in Toronto are scattered across neighbourhoods throughout the city.
 When these destinations are coated in a fresh heaping of snow, it's time to gear up and get your sled on.